mikeyhampy/DataBases/LinkedList.md

 2. the location pointer to the previous node
 3. the location pointer to the next node

 If there is not a previous node, then that is called the "head" If there is not a next node, then that is the "tail".

+To help with visualiztion, imagine that a linked list is identical to a chain.

+Chains are made up of individual links.
+Each link can be connected to another link on either side.
+That is just Linked Lists work as well.
 See figure below.

-## Visual Exaple
+## Visual Example
 ![image](Pictures/chain_links_chart.png)